tails1154/tails1154net/README.md

 testing a webtv client

-No, this can't connect to a webtv server (yet)
+We CAN Connect to a server, but no HTML Rendering is present at the moment